doraorak/Spawn_debugserver/README.md

 Requirements are the same.
 Tested on 17.4 iphone 14 pro max.

 # usage
-.\Spawn_debugserver.py {Bundleid of the app you want to attach}
+>.\Spawn_debugserver.py {Bundleid of the app you want to attach}

 keep in mind you can only use developer certificates to sign those apps.

-run the python script from powershell, this will create the debugserver then you can use:
+run the python script from powershell, this will create the debugserver and tell you the address/port then you can use:

-lldb
+>lldb
+>
-gdb-remote [ipv6 adress]:port
+>gdb-remote [ipv6 adress]:port
+>
-attach -p pid
+>attach -p pid

 to connect and attach to the process